INTRODUCTION OF IFT:

 IFT vs TENS – Both are Pain reliever treatments that utilize electric currents for long-term intractable pain and post-operative and post-traumatic periods of acute pain/Chronic Pain.

 The two procedures were proven harmless and effective alternatives to pharmacologic treatments to reduce pain.
-Equally, they have a minimal side effect to patients and are mostly non-addictive.
+Equally, they have minimal side effects on patients and are mostly non-addictive.
 They can cause some adverse side effects by the irritations of the skin where the electrodes are placed.
-However They are both convenient to use and easy to carry.
+However, They are both convenient to use and easy to carry.

-The basic principle of Interferential Therapy (IFT) is to utilise the significant physiological effects of low frequency (<250pps) electrical stimulation of nerves without the associated painful and somewhat unpleasant side effects sometimes associated with low frequency stimulation.
+The basic principle of Interferential Therapy (IFT) is to utilize the significant physiological effects of low-frequency (<250pps) electrical stimulation of nerves without the associated painful and somewhat unpleasant side effects sometimes associated with low-frequency stimulation.

 The effectiveness of TENS varies with the clinical pain being treated, but research would suggest that when used ‘well’ it provides significantly greater pain relief than a placebo intervention.
 There is an extensive research base for TENS in both the clinical and laboratory settings and whilst this summary does not provide a full review of the literature, the key papers are referenced.

 TENS literally stands for Transcutaneous Electrical Nerve Stimulation and IFT is an abbreviation for Inferential Current Therapy.
 Both are palliative treatments that utilize electric currents for long-term intractable pain and post-operative and post-traumatic periods of acute pain.
-The two procedures were proven harmless and effective substitutes to pharmacologic treatments to control pain.
-Equally, they have a minimal side effect to patients and are non-addictive.
+The two procedures were proven harmless and effective substitutes for pharmacologic treatments to control pain.
+Equally, they have a minimal side effects on patients and are non-addictive.
 They can cause some adverse effects by the irritations of the skin where the electrodes are placed.
 They are both convenient to use and easy to carry.

 While for the IFT, the focus of its function is to block the pain message on the peripheral nerve fibers.
 TENS modulates low frequency (125Hz) versus the IFT which usually delivers at 4000Hz.
 The IFT can deliver electric currents with much more comfort than a TENS unit.